Introduction

 How Does Cookie Tracking Work?

-Cookies are used to track users in several ways.
-One common method is through web beacons, also known as pixel tags.
-Web beacons are tiny images that are embedded in web pages and email messages.
-When you visit a website or open an email, the web beacon sends a signal to the server that delivered the content.
-This signal can contain information such as your IP address, the time and date of your visit, and which pages you viewed.
+The multifarious employment of cookies to trace users is achieved through various modalities.
+One common approach involves the utilization of web beacons, otherwise known as pixel tags – minuscule images embedded in web pages and email messages.
+Whenever you visit a website or open an email, the web beacon dispatches a signal to the server that delivered the content.
+This signal can encapsulate a vast array of information, including your IP address, the precise time and date of your visit, and the particular pages that you viewed.

-Another way cookie tracking works for users is through third-party tracking.
-This is when a website uses a third-party service, such as Google Analytics, to collect data about its visitors.
-These services use cookie tracking to track users across the web, and they often share this data with other businesses.
+A further technique for cookie tracking involves third-party tracking, which transpires when a website leverages third-party services like Google Analytics to collect data about its visitors.
+These services employ cookie tracking mechanisms to track users across the web, often sharing the collected data with other entities.

 What Information Does Cookie Tracking Store?